Table of Contents

 Absinthe is one of the world’s most misunderstood liquors.
 Long ago it was blamed for madness, murder and sloth and was banned throughout the Western world for decades.
-It goes by many names, many tales and has a legendary reputation that few other spirits can compete with.
-The licorice taste and sinister deep green color is definitely for a more selective palate, but when drinking high-quality absinthe that’s mixed correctly and stored well, this spirit can add a very enjoyable twist to any evening.
+It goes by many names, has been the source of many tales, and has a legendary reputation that few other spirits can compete with.
+The licorice taste and deep green color can be intimidating to some, but high-quality absinthe can add a very enjoyable twist to any evening.

 Because there are so many urban legends and misconceptions about absinthe, and because it was banned until recently, we’ve decided to put together a guide to absinthe.
 In this article we’re going to walk you through: